strobe/SprayShortenedPlayground/README.md

 | "/folder"            | GET    | returned Json with list of folders                  | token: String
 | "/folder/:id"        | GET    | returned Json with list of links ib folder          | token: String,  offset: Option[Int], limit: Option[Int]

-All POST request parametersh should be send as json with Content-Type: application/json headers.
+All POST request parameters should be send as json with Content-Type: application/json headers.
 For example body of POST request to /link:

 { "token":"be79ded6", "url":"http://www.google.com"}